betterscientificsoftware/bssw.io/Site/Community.SoftwareEngineering.md

 Challenges go here.

 ### Learn how the software engineering community can contribute to the BetterScientificSoftware site.
-We encourage softwarse engineeris to share ideas about X,Y,Z, and other concerns.
+We encourage software engineers to share ideas about X,Y,Z, and other concerns.
 See [What To Contribute](../WhatToContribute.md) and [How To Contribute](../HowToContribute.md).